dan-wells/fastpitch/README.md

 symbol for easier interpretation and more stable performance.

-We also have an option to use the more accurate [probabilistic YIN](https://librosa.org/doc/main/generated/librosa.pyin.html), but this algorithm runs consderably slower.
-If you know the expected pitch range in your data, then you can narrow the corresponding hypothesis space for pYIN by adjusting `--pitch-f{min,max}` (defaults 50--600 Hz) to speed things up a bit.
+We also have an option to use the more accurate [probabilistic YIN](https://librosa.org/doc/main/generated/librosa.pyin.html), but this algorithm runs considerably slower.
+If you know the expected pitch range in your data, then you can narrow the corresponding hypothesis space for pYIN by adjusting `--pitch-f{min,max}` (defaults 40--600 Hz) to speed things up a bit.

 Framewise pitch values are averaged per input symbol to provide pitch targets during training.
 This is done during data preprocessing when extracting target